epfml/disco/docs/TASK.md

       dataType: 'image',
       displayInformation: {
         title: 'My new task',
-        summary: 'Can you detect if the person in a picture is a child or an adult?', ...
+        summary: 'Can you detect if the lung ultra sound show COVID positive or negative?', ...
       },
       trainingInformation: {